- Animal Services

 Police Services – 60% of remaining Measure Y revenue .
 Measure Y enhances Oakland’s Community Policing program by adding new Problem Solving Officers to the Oakland Police Department ranks, as well as additional officers for truancy enforcement, domestic violence, and special victims units.

 For more details, read the full text of the Measure Y legislation.

-For information about the proposed successor measure (Z) for Measure Y, click here.
+For information about the Measure Y successor measure (Measure Z, Safety and Services Act of 2014), click here.